hhbello/ML_Zoomcamp_2025/Capstone Project 3/README.md

 - Enhance safety and reliability in downstream applications such as construction and automotive manufacturing.

 ## Dataset Description
 The analysis and modeling are based on industrial inspection data collected from steel plate manufacturing processes.
 The dataset captures multiple sensor readings and process parameters that are used to identify and classify different types of faults in steel plates.
+The dataset is fully commited to the repo, but you can download the original data from [Steel Plates Faults Dataset on Kaggle.](https://www.kaggle.com/datasets/noepinefrin/steel-plates-faults-dataset)

 ### Steel Plate Faults Data
   **Shape:** 1,941 records